z3nth10n/z3nth10n.github.io/_posts/2019-03-19-jekyll-patreon-plugin-tutorial.md

 permalink: "/:language/:year/:month/:day/jekyll-patreon-plugin-tutorial.html"
 ---

-In this post I will explain how to use the plugin called jekyll-patreon.
+In this post I will explain how to use the plugin called **jekyll-patreon**.
 I created this plugin to be able to implement a widget that shows information about our Patreon profile.

 **Note:** This plugin requires Ruby 2.5+ and Jekyll 3.8+